Raghu Rai

-Raghu Rai (born 1942), is an Indian photographer and photojournalist.
-He was a protégé of Henri Cartier-Bresson, who appointed Rai, then a young photojournalist, to Magnum Photos in 1977.
+Raghu Rai (born 1942) is an Indian photographer and photojournalist.
+He was a protégé of Henri Cartier-Bresson, who nominated Rai, then a young photojournalist, to join Magnum Photos in 1977.

-Rai became a photographer in 1965, and a year later joined the staff of The Statesman, a New Delhi publication.
+Rai became a photographer in the mid 1960s, soon joining the staff of The Statesman in New Delhi.
 In 1976, he left the paper and became a freelance photographer.
 From 1982 until 1992, Rai was the director of photography for India Today.

-He has served on the jury for World Press Photo from 1990 to 1997.
-He is known for his books, Raghu Rai's India: Reflections in Colour and Reflections in Black and White.
+He served on the jury for World Press Photo from 1990 to 1997.
+He is known for his books, particularly Raghu Rai's India: Reflections in Colour and Reflections in Black and White.

 Early life

-Rai was born in the village of Jhang, Punjab, British India (now in Pakistan).
-He was the youngest of four children.
+Rai was born in the village of Jhang, Punjab, British India (now in Pakistan), the youngest of four children.